aautcsh/df17-simplify-analytics/README.md

 $ sfdx force:auth:web:login -a _your_wave_dev_org_alias_
 ```

-Login to your Wave-enabled Developer Oprganization and grant access to Salesforce DX
+Login to your Wave-enabled Developer Organization and grant access to Salesforce DX

 Convert the Salesforce DX project sources into Metadata API format